Craig "Gator" Bodzianowski

-Craig Steven "Gator" Bodzianowski (February 7, 1961 – July 26, 2013). was an American professional boxer who competed from 1982 to 1993.
+Craig Steven "Gator" Bodzianowski (February 7, 1961 – July 26, 2013) was an American professional boxer who competed from 1982 to 1993.
 He gained national recognition for his remarkable comeback after losing his right leg below the knee in a motorcycle accident.
 Bodzianowski remained active at the elite level of professional boxing with an artificial limb, and made world sports history in 1990 when he challenged for the WBA Cruiserweight World Title as the Americas continental champion and first American amputee to qualify to compete in what is considered one of the greatest sports comebacks of all time.

+In a comparative sports critical analysis of individual-athlete comeback stories across all sports, Bodzianowski ranked No. 1, followed by swimmer Natalie du Toit at No. 2, One-handed American Baseball Player Jim Abbott at No. 3, and Olympic shooter Károly Takács at No. 4.

 Early life

-Early Life — Expanded Insights

-Craig Steven “Gator” Bodzianowski was born on February 7, 1961, in Chicago, Illinois, U.S.A. and grew up in the south suburbs of the city.
-His upbringing was shaped by his father, Pat Bodzianowski, a former professional boxer who introduced him to the sport, instilling a “never quit” mindset that would define his career and life.
-His mother was Gloria Bodzianowski.
+Craig Steven "Gator" Bodzianowski was born on February 7, 1961, in Chicago, and grew up on the city's South Side and in the south suburbs.
+He was the son of Patrick "Pat" Bodzianowski, a former professional boxer who later worked as a tattoo artist, and Gloria L. Bodzianowski.

-He was raised in a large, close-knit family alongside several siblings.

-Character and Motivation
+Bodzianowski was raised in a large, close-knit family with several brothers and sisters.
+His siblings included Denise Worley (Stephen), Howard (Kristen), Kenneth (Christine), William ("Billy") and Donna Tamberlin.
+Growing up, boxing was part of everyday life in the household.
+Pat Bodzianowski introduced Craig to the sport and encouraged a hard-edged work ethic; later biographical accounts describe him as instilling a "never quit" mentality that Craig carried into his amateur and professional career.
+Craig and his brothers reportedly boxed each other in the family dining room before he moved into organized competition in Chicago's Golden Gloves program.

+During his high school years, Bodzianowski acquired the nickname "Gator" after having a small green alligator tattooed on the left side of his chest, mimicking the logo on Lacoste shirts worn by some of his classmates.
+The tattoo was done by his father and became a personal emblem; the "Gator" nickname followed him into his amateur and, later, professional boxing career.

-From the accounts captured in the one-hour documentary Still Standing, Bodzianowski inherited his father's straightforward, gritty ethos—“do the right thing and don’t take no crap from no one.”
+From the accounts captured in the one-hour documentary Still Standing, Bodzianowski inherited his father's straightforward, gritty ethos—"do the right thing and don't take no crap from no one."
 He was known to have a pugnacious spirit even during his school years, where his father famously discouraged backing down from fights.